-A key to embedding liquidity risk management is independent risk monitoring and reporting as this allows the Bank to assess itself in a healthy and transparent manner.
-Key quantitative and qualitative measures are reported on daily, weekly and monthly basis, primarily by the Bank's UK Risk function to ensure independence, but supplemented with first line of defence (1LoD) risk owner views and risk management knowledge.
+A key to embedding liquidity risk management is independent risk monitoring and reporting as this allows the Bank to assess itself in a robust and transparent manner.
+Key quantitative and qualitative measures are reported on daily, weekly and monthly basis, primarily by the Bank's UK Risk function to ensure independence, but supplemented with 1LoD risk owner views and risk management knowledge.
 Risk measures are consistent to, and aligned with, Handelsbanken Group principles where relevant.
 The Board, sitting as the BRCC, delegates its key risk oversight responsibilities to the management level committees to check and challenge the effectiveness of risk management.
-The FCRC is the management committee where liquidity risk management effectiveness, strategy and key policies are challenged and debated at a management level.
-It is chaired by the Chief Financial Officer, or Chief Risk Officer as alternate.
+ALCO is the management committee where liquidity risk management effectiveness, strategy and key policies are challenged and debated at a management level.
+It is chaired alternatively by the CFO or CRO.
 Management information is shared monthly and is of a forward looking nature as well as monitoring adherence to risk tolerances.
-It reports into the Board and the BRCC.
+ALCO reports into the BRCC and the Board.